Machine learning based hyperspectral image analysis: A survey: Taxonomy of hyperspectral data analysis tasks

-The data analysis tasks for reflective hyperspectral images can be divided into four distinct groups: land cover classification, target detection, spectral unmixing, and physical parameter estimation, as shown in Figure~\ref{fig:hyperspectral_tasks_image}.
+The data analysis tasks for reflective hyperspectral images can be divided into four distinct groups: land cover classification, target/anomaly detection, spectral unmixing, and physical/chemical parameter estimation, as shown in Fig.~\ref{fig:hyperspectral_tasks_image}.
 These are further divided into sub-tasks.